-Wageline's Record keeping obligations provides more information and record keeping templates to assist employers.
+Wageline's Imployment records - Employer obligations page provides more information and record keeping templates to assist employers.

 Time periods for keeping records

 It is compulsory that each entry in relation to annual leave and long service leave must be retained during the employee's period of employment and for not less than 7 years after the employment ends and each other employment record must be retained for not less than 7 years after it is made.